12 Gross Motor Activities For Toddlers

-With the hustle and bustle of daily life, it can be hard to make sure our toddlers are getting enough physical activity.
-However, encouraging your children to engage in gross and fine motor activities is super important for promoting healthy development.
+With the hustle and bustle of daily life, it can be hard to make sure our kids are getting enough physical activity.
+But, carving out a little time every week for gross and fine motor activities can really enhance your child’s development.

 Gross Motor Skills Examples